Adaptive Web Design or Responsive Web Design: which to choose?

 Benefits of Responsive Web Design

-First, RWD is easier and requires less labor to implement.
-Since developers only have to create one layout, as opposed to multiple layouts when building an adaptive site.
+First, a responsive web design is easier and requires less labor to implement.
+Since developers only have to create one layout, as opposed to multiple layouts when building an adaptive design.

-Third, responsive sites are search engine friendly especially when it comes the indexation of mobile sites.
+Third, responsive designs are search engine friendly especially when it comes the indexation of mobile sites.
 This is key when considering the fact that Google will primarily index and rank sites based on their mobile version as opposed to the desktop version.
-As a result, SEO scores can be more favorable for responsive sites.
+As a result, SEO scores can be more favorable for a responsive design.

 Drawbacks of Responsive Web Design

-First, using a RWD gives developers less control over how the site is arranged according to the available space in a browser.
+First, using a responsive design gives developers less control over how the site is arranged according to the available space in a browser.
 Developers must consequently remain be prudent ensuring the design of the website will work well across a variety of screens.

-A second drawback of a RWD is the fact advertisements can be lost when the sites are rearranged for smartphones.
+A second drawback of a responsive design is the fact advertisements can be lost when the sites are rearranged for smartphones.
 Ads that do not appear on the screen or are pushed to the bottom on the page can reduce potential earnings.